Murky-legged Black Legionnaire - Beris chalybata

 Their halteres are whitish in colour, their legs are long and dirty orange and their feet are dark.
 Note the 6 spines on the scutellum - characteristic of the genus.
 It also has tinted wings.

 There are 6 British species in the Beris genus and these can usually be distinguished by the combination of abdomen and leg colours.
-See our ID Guide to Beris species.
+See ID Aids below.